luisfagundes94/H2O/README.md

 - [Coil](https://coil-kt.github.io/coil/compose/) - An image loading library for Android backed by Kotlin Coroutines
 - [Navigation](https://developer.android.com/develop/ui/compose/navigation) - The Navigation component provides support for Jetpack Compose applications.
 You can navigate between composables while taking advantage of the Navigation component's infrastructure and features.

-### Accompanist
-- [SwipeRefresh](https://google.github.io/accompanist/swiperefresh/) - A library which provides a layout which provides the swipe-to-refresh UX pattern, similar to Android's SwipeRefreshLayout.

 ### Jetpack
 - [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
 - [Android KTX](https://developer.android.com/kotlin/ktx.html) - Provide concise, idiomatic Kotlin to Jetpack and Android platform APIs.